In this page: Economic Outline | Political Outline | COVID-19 Country Response

 ---|---|---|---|---|---|

-Russia has significant natural resources.
-It is the world's second largest producer of natural gas and the third largest producer of petroleum, but also one of the main producers and exporters of diamonds, nickel and platinum.
-In addition to the Russia-China gas pipeline launched late 2019, two new gas pipelines (to Germany and Turkey) are scheduled to start operating.
 Despite its large area, Russia has relatively little arable land due to unfavourable climatic conditions.
 The country nevertheless owns 10% of the world's agricultural land and is one of the main exporters of cereals.
 The northern regions of the country focus mainly on livestock, while the southern regions and western Siberia produce cereals.
-Agriculture contributes 3.7% of the national GDP and employs around 6% of the total working population.
+Agriculture contributes 3.9% of the national GDP and employs around 6% of the total working population.
+According to Rosstat, in 2023, grain harvest amounted to 142.6 million tons, including 92.8 million tons of wheat.
+In the same year, Russia sold USD 43 billion worth of agricultural products, which was 14% higher than the previous season.
+The main growth drivers were grains and legumes, vegetable oils, milk powder, oilseeds, and meat.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |